pmqtt/pmq/README.md

-# PMQ: MQTT Message Broker and Messagebus
+# PMQ: MQTT Message Broker and Message bus

 PMQ will be a high-performance, distributed MQTT message broker and messagebus.